ibm-cloud-docs/cephaas/sds-cli-reference.md

 # {{site.data.keyword.cephaas_short}} CLI
 {: #ic-sds-cli-reference}

-The {{site.data.keyword.cephaas_full_notm}} plug-in extends the {{site.data.keyword.cloud_notm}} command-line interface (CLI) to give you the ability to run commands that perform various operations for the service including but not limited to managing volumes, hosts, mappings, object credentials and certificates.
+The {{site.data.keyword.cephaas_full_notm}} plugin extends the {{site.data.keyword.cloud_notm}} command-line interface (CLI) to give you the ability to run commands that perform various operations for the service that includ but not limited to managing volumes, hosts, mappings, object credentials, and certificates.
 {: shortdesc}

 ## Before you begin
 {: #before-you-begin-using-cli}

 Before you can use the {{site.data.keyword.cephaas_short}} CLI plug-in, you must first install the {{site.data.keyword.cloud_notm}} CLI, login to the CLI and then install the `software-defined-storage` CLI plug-in.
-For instruction on how to install {{site.data.keyword.cloud_notm}} CLI, see [Getting started with the IBM Cloud CLI](/docs/cli?topic=cli-getting-started)
+For instruction on how to install the {{site.data.keyword.cloud_notm}} CLI, see [Getting started with the IBM Cloud CLI](/docs/cli?topic=cli-getting-started)